Daremonic/payswitch-docs/payswitcher-cloud/integration-guide/web/vanilla-js-and-rest-api-integration.md

 ---
-description: Integrate hyper SDK to any Web App using hyperswitch-node
+description: Integrate hyper SDK to any Web App using payswitcher-node
 ---

 # Vanilla JS and REST API Integration

 {% hint style="info" %}
-In this section, you will get details to Integrate Hyperswitch SDK using Node Backend and Vanilla JS
+In this section, you will get details to Integrate PaySwitcher SDK using Node Backend and Vanilla JS
 {% endhint %}

 **Before following these steps, please configure your payment methods** [here](https://payswitcher.com/docs/paymentMethods/cards).
-Use this guide to integrate `hyperswitch` SDK to you app with any framework.
+Use this guide to integrate `payswitcher` SDK to you app with any framework.
 If you are using React framework please go through [React ](node-and-react.md)Integration to use a dedicated wrapper.\\

 ## 1. Setup the server

 ### 1.1 Create a payment

-Get your API key from [Hyperswitch dashboard](https://app.payswitcher.com/developers?tabIndex=1).
+Get your API key from [PaySwitcher dashboard](https://app.payswitcher.com/developers?tabIndex=1).

 Add an endpoint on your server that creates a Payment.
 Creating a Payment helps to establish the intent of the customer to start a payment.
 It also helps to track the customer’s payment lifecycle, keeping track of failed payment attempts and ensuring the customer is only charged once.
 Return the `client_secret` obtained in the response to securely complete the payment on the client.